Lalena Shaver Lalena Shaver

 I spent hours in my high school counselor's office.
 Talking, sharing, looking for something I could only call hope.
 I didn't have a word for what I was looking for then.
 I just knew I was looking.
 I knew there was something more than what I had been handed and I was desperate to find it.

-My theme songs in those years were Ramble On and Rambling Man.
+My theme songs in those years were Ramble On by Led Zeppelin and Rambling Man by The Allman Brothers.
 Later, once I found Widespread Panic, Driving Song.
 I wore these songs like a philosophy.
 Movement as freedom.
 Movement as identity.
 I told myself I was someone who didn't stay put, as though that were a character trait rather than a coping mechanism.
 As though the running were chosen rather than compelled.

 It wasn't until much later that I understood the difference.